Here's How Your Trade Delek US Holdings Inc. (DK) Aggressively Right Now

 Goldman gave a rating of “Neutral” to DK, setting the target price at $24 in the report published on June 22nd of the current year.

-During the last 5 trading sessions, DK rose by +14.03%, which changed the moving average for the period of 200-days by +15.60% in comparison to the 20-day moving average, which settled at $16.18.
-In addition, Delek US Holdings Inc. saw -0.37% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DK rose by +2.22%, which changed the moving average for the period of 200-days by +20.71% in comparison to the 20-day moving average, which settled at $16.12.
+In addition, Delek US Holdings Inc. saw 3.36% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading